Table of Contents

 - Step#2: Make sure you charge an adequate interest rate

-To avoid unfavorable tax implications, make sure you charge an interest late which is at least equal to the federal below market rate and approved by the IRS at the time of signing the agreement.
+To avoid unfavorable tax implications, make sure you charge an interest rate that is at least equal to the federal below market rate and approved by the IRS at the time of signing the agreement.

 - Step#3: Make sure that the borrower is aware of his/her rights and responsibilities.